eJamesLin/FastAppDevCycle/README.md

 - Then open: http://localhost:4000

 ### Special Thanks
-- The slides is made by markdown language using [remark](https://github.com/gnab/remark)
+- The slides is made by Markdown using [remark](https://github.com/gnab/remark)
 - The css theme is forked from [Blue Standard Theme](https://github.com/sfc-arch/remark-theme)